-There are many bad habits that can negatively impact our oral health.
+There are many bad habits that can negatively impact our oral health in Conroe 77318.
 This includes habits that can harm our teeth and gums, as well as our overall health.
 Here are some of them.

 Tobacco products contain tar and nicotine that can damage our oral health.
 Tar is a dark residue that forms on the teeth and along the gum line over time.
 It can contribute to gum disease as well as stain the teeth.
 Nicotine in tobacco can promote tooth decay and slow down healing after oral surgery.
 In addition, tobacco use is linked to higher risks of oral cancers, diabetes, and other serious medical conditions.

 While quitting smoking can be difficult, there are many resources available to help you quit for good.
-Talk to your doctor about prescription or over-the-counter medications that can help curb cravings for tobacco products.
+Talk to your dentist in The Woodlands 77380 about prescription or over-the-counter medications that can help curb cravings for tobacco products.
 There are also many support groups available that you can connect with to stay on track with your smoking cessation goals.

 Sodas contain high amounts of acid and sugar, which can lead to tooth decay and plaque buildup.
 If you do drink soda on a regular basis, try to limit your intake or drink it through a straw to limit its contact with your teeth.
 Try to avoid drinking sugary beverages as much as possible to reduce your chances of developing cavities and general oral health problems.

-Visiting the dentist twice a year isn’t just for fun; it’s a part of maintaining optimum oral health.
+Visiting the dentist in Montgomery County 77356 twice a year isn’t just for fun; it’s a part of maintaining optimum oral health.
 Even if we find that your teeth are healthy and you’re cavity-free, there are still plenty of benefits that come with seeing your dentist.
 If it’s been a while since your last appointment, schedule an appointment with our office as soon as you can.

-Additionally, regular appointments allow your dentist to keep an eye out for signs of oral cancer.
+Additionally, regular appointments allow your dentist in The Woodlands 77380 to keep an eye out for signs of oral cancer.
 With early diagnosis, we have a greater chance of helping patients successfully fight their cancer.

 To know more about ways to keep teeth healthy provided by the dentist in the woodlands, call us at (281) 419-2632.